mkeid/Style-Transfer-Algorithm/README.md

 # Style-Transfer-Algorithm implemented in TensorFlow

-This is a TensorFlow implmentation of [*A Neural Algorithm of Artistic Style*](https://arxiv.org/pdf/1508.06576v2.pdf) using [total variation denoising](http://eeweb.poly.edu/iselesni/lecture_notes/TVDmm/TVDmm.pdf) as a regularizer.
+This is a TensorFlow implementation of [*A Neural Algorithm of Artistic Style*](https://arxiv.org/pdf/1508.06576v2.pdf) using [total variation denoising](http://eeweb.poly.edu/iselesni/lecture_notes/TVDmm/TVDmm.pdf) as a regularizer.
 We used a pretrained [VGG network](https://arxiv.org/pdf/1409.1556.pdf), which is provided [here](https://github.com/machrisaa/tensorflow-vgg) by [machrisaa](https://github.com/machrisaa) on GitHub.
 The VGG implementation was customized to accomodate our requirements and is of the 19-layer variety.

 Using this implementation, we were able to emulate and achieve the same stylistic results as those in the original paper.